 How to Become Indistractable [Nir Eyal] 9 Ever-Present Distractions That Keep Us From Fully Living.
 Why can’t we read anymore?
 Spending time with friends, or family, I often feel a soul-deep throb coming from that perfectly engineered wafer of stainless steel and glass and rare earth metals in my pocket.

-Touch me.
-Look at me.
-You might find something marvellous.
+How can books compete?
 Mental Toughness and the "Marathon Monks" In the northeastern hills outside Kyoto, Japan there is a mountain known as Mount Hiei.

 That mountain is littered with unmarked graves.
 Those graves mark the final resting place of the Tendai Buddhist monks who have failed to complete a quest known as the Kaihogyo.
 What is this quest that kills so many of the monks?
 And what can you and I learn from it?
 Keep reading and I’ll tell you.
 The Marathon Monks The Tendai monks believe that enlightenment can be achieved during your current life, but only through extreme self–denial.
 Young Delacroix on the Importance of Solitude in Creative Work and How to Resist Social Distractions.
 By Maria Popova “Nourish yourself with grand and austere ideas of beauty that feed the soul… Seek solitude.”